flolu/electrumsv-linux/README.md

 ## Notes

 - Your wallets will be stored in the `~/.electrum-sv` directory
+- This won't work on most Virtual Machines!
 - This script currently uses ElectrumSV v1.3.16
 - This script is relying on the official ElectrumSV source code: https://github.com/electrumsv/electrumsv